kubernetes-retired/contrib/ingress/controllers/nginx/examples/auth/README.md

-This example shows how to add authentication in a Ingress rule using a secret that contains a file generated with `htpasswd`.
+This example shows how to add authentication in an Ingress rule using a secret that contains a file generated with `htpasswd`.

 ```